Shawn-Nichol/AndroidKotlinGuide/animation/PropertyAnimation/Property Vs View.md

 - Takes longer to setup and has more code.

 Advantages
-- You anc animate any object and property.
+- You can animate any object and property.
-- The object is modifed, which means a you would click the button that has moved instead of the space where the button was before it moved.
+- The object is modifed, which means you would click the button that has moved instead of the space where the button was before it moved.
-- It is more robuts, you can assign animators to the properties that you want such such as color position, or size and can define aspects of teh animation such as interpolcation and syncronaization of multiple animatos.
+- It is more robuts, you can assign animators to the properties that you want such as color position, or size and can define aspects of the animation such as interpolcation and syncronaization of multiple animators.

 ## Summary